PostHog/posthog.com/contents/blog/product-survey-questions.md

 - What is painful/frustrating about our product?
 - Why did you choose our product?
-- How can we improve feature X?
+- How can we improve [feature]?
 - How would you feel if you could no longer use the product?

 There's even a dedicated survey for finding product-market fit: the PMF Survey.
 Read more about the PMF Survey in our [guide to measuring product-market fit](/blog/measure-product-market-fit).

 ## Using your survey results

-Once you [implement your product survey](/tutorials/survey) and get all the data from it, you need to put it to work.
+Once you [implement your product survey](/tutorials/survey) and get all the data from it, you must put it to work.
 You can:

 1. **Do more research** In PostHog, it's easy to connect respondents to their usage data, or look into usage trends based on responses.
 You can also use the responses to identify [users for interviews](/tutorials/feedback-interviews-site-apps) and dig into details further.